carsonwah/expo-docs/versions/v24.0.0/sdk/font.md

 #### Returns

-Doesn't return anything and simply awaits till all fonts are available to use.
+Returns a Promise that resolves when all the fonts are available to use.